 We can find the leading indicators, so the factors affecting the goals, by taking a systemic view to the DevOps process.
 I have found Value Creation Model to serve well this very purpose.

 The following picture presents a Value Creation Model for DevOps.
 Each node is a measurable factor.
 The arrows indicate the assumed causalities among the nodes and thus the causality chains reveal the factors that have an impact to speed or quality.
 A blue arrow denotes a positive causality between two factors.
 For instance, when Production deployment frequency increases, so does the Pace of value deliveries.
 A red arrow means that the variables move to the opposite direction.
-The higher is Technical debt, the lower is Sprint predictability.
-The colors of circles show the overall status of each measured factor.
+The higher is Technical debt, the lower is Velocity.

 Measure and improve Value Paths

-Value Paths are particularly important causality chains in the model, leading to an important goal.
-There are four paths, one for each issue listed above.
-Path of Release Quality is highlighted on a Qentinel Pace™ dashboard below.
-The chain of metrics starting from Code quality are leading indicators for Production release quality which in turn correlates with Production deployment success.
+Value Paths are particularly important causality chains in the model, each leading to an important goal.
+There are two paths, Path of Quality and Path of Flow Velocity.
+For the Path of Quality, the chain of metrics starting from Technical debt provides the leading indicators for Release quality which in turn correlates with Quality in use.

 There are normalized index scores (target = 100) for each metric tree.
 This approach allows us to present metrics with different scales and measurement units on the same scale.
 Index values are easy to judge in terms of ‘good’ (> 100) and ‘bad’ so you don’t need to be a subject matter expert to interpret each result.
 As the example shows, there can be metric trees under metric trees (and index for each) so it is possible to calculate a DevOps Value creation index for ‘everything’ and observe the trend.

-There are also calculated index scores for (current) production release quality and release candidate quality to facilitate data-driven release decisions.
-From the picture we can see that the release candidate is much worse than the current production release (quality index 62.17 vs. 86.23).
 Now that the metrics trees have been organized according to the assumed causalities, it is easy to find the right levers to turn.
-With a quick look at the red circles in the dashboard we see that we need to fix a security showstopper and some system performance bugs to get CPU loading and service response times within the desired control band.
+With a quick look at the red circles in the dashboard we can find the issues we need to fix to achieve our goals.

 DevOps dashboard provides actionable insights